Honorary badge of anti-communist activist or a person repressed for political reasons: Creation

-The Office for Veterans and Victims of Oppression launched a competition for the graphic design of a honour badge and ID card for former anti-communist opposition activists and political prisoners on May 27, 2015.
+The Office for Veterans and Victims of Oppression launched a competition for the graphic design of an honour badge and ID card for former anti-communist opposition activists and political prisoners on May 27, 2015.
 As a consequence of this competition, the team tasked with resolving it abandoned the selection of the winning idea in July 2015 in favor of Ryszard Szwemer, the designer of the winning ID card.

 As a result of the statutory delegation, on July 17, 2015, the Minister of Labor and Social Policy presented a draft regulation containing a pattern for an honorary badge that was developed with the participation of anti-communist opposition activists and people incarcerated for political reasons who were part of the team evaluating the works submitted in the open competition for graphic design of the honorary badge and ID card.
 In addition to models of ID cards, the draft of this rule includes the winning design of Ryszard Szwemer's ID card (after necessary modifications).

 Due to the fact that the people entitled to receive the badge of honor in principle coincides with the people eligible to receive the Cross of Freedom and Solidarity, the badge of honor was given a shape and form enabling it to be worn in less official situations, on a daily basis as a specific environmental badge.
 Such a solution prevents the function of the Cross of Freedom and Solidarity from being doubled by the badge of honor.